Understanding Lifecycle Environments

 What is a versioned custom software source?

 A versioned custom software source is a custom software source specifically used in lifecycle environments.
-See create-versioned-software-source.htm.
+See Creating a Versioned Custom Software Source.

 A versioned custom software source has several distinct attributes: